Updated February 2, 2021

-The $100 billion conferences and events industry has taken a massive hit since COVID-19 started making its way around the globe last fall.
+The $100 billion conferences and events industry has taken a massive hit since COVID-19 started making its way around the globe in the fall of 2019.
 Countries around the world have been taking tentative steps toward opening borders and economies and lifting restrictions related to the pandemic.
 As a new wave of cases emerge across portions of the U.S., these travel restrictions continue to evolve.

 The International Air Transport Association (IATA) has produced an interactive map that details COVID-19 entry regulations by countries across the world updated more than 200 times daily.
 Users can click on an individual country to see the current status of airports, flights, and regulations from national governments.
 Countries are color-coded by the level of restrictions and available information.